Pre Law Institute

 James Cauthen , Faculty Pre Law Advisor

-James Cauthen is an Associate Professor of Political Science.
-He received a BA from the University of North Carolina at Chapel Hill, a JD from the University of Virginia, and a MA and PhD from the University of Kentucky.
+James Cauthen, Chairperson and Associate Professor of Political Science, received a BA from the University of North Carolina at Chapel Hill, a JD from the University of Virginia, and a MA and PhD from the University of Kentucky.
 His research focuses on individual rights under state constitutions and state high court decision making.
+Professor Cauthen's articles have appeared in a variety of journals, including Judicature, Justice System Journal, Albany Law Review (State Constitutional Commentary), Journal of Church and State, Criminal Justice Policy Review and American Review of Politics.
+His current research focuses on the impact of state constitutions on parochial school aid policies.
 He teaches courses on judicial process and state and federal constitutional law and is the recipient of an Outstanding Teacher Award from Pi Sigma Alpha Honor Society.
 As a Faculty Pre Law Advisor, he counsels students preparing for law school.